 Radio City Christmas Spectacular (through early January)

-New York City’s most famous holiday production, which originated back in 1933, has adapted over time to include original scenes and Rockettes numbers, along with show stopping special effects that include fireworks, flying snowflakes and animated projections.
-The traditional parts of the show—such as “The Living Nativity” and “Parade of the Wooden Soldiers”—remain crowd favorites in Radio City Music Hall’s annual showcase.
+New York City’s most famous holiday production, which originated back in 1933, has adapted over time to incorporate original scenes, Rockettes numbers and show-stopping special effects like fireworks, flying snowflakes and animated projections.
+The traditional parts of the show—such as “The Living Nativity” and “Parade of the Wooden Soldiers”—remain crowd favorites.

-Nearly every big name in comedy tends to grace a New York City stage during the NYCF.
-Past participants have included Bridget Everett, Ricky Gervais, Hannibal Buress, Judd Apatow and Iliza Shlesinger.
-Serious, professionally minded panels share the schedule with over-the-top improv nights at small venues along with large-scale shows at venues like Madison Square Garden and Town Hall.
+Nearly every big name in comedy could grace a New York City stage during the New York Comedy Festival.
+Past performers have included Bridget Everett, Ricky Gervais, Hannibal Buress, Judd Apatow and Iliza Shlesinger.
+Professionally minded panels share the schedule with over-the-top improv nights at small clubs up to large-scale shows at venues like Madison Square Garden and the Town Hall.

 NYBG Holiday Train Show.
 Photo: Christopher Postlewaite